 • Talk to your parents about the dangers of drinking and driving.

 • Set up an agreement with your parents.
-If you chose to make a bad decision one night and drink, you should have a plan for a safe ride no matter where you are at.
+If you choose to make a bad decision one night and drink, you should have a plan for a safe ride no matter where you are at.

 Richard A. Dulaney